 3 Dice represents the number of base number of dice the item would deal in damage if made into a firearm (first number) and explosive (second).
 For instance, Uncommon firearms deal 3 dice of base damage, while Uncommon explosives deal 5 dice of base damage.
 Modified crossbows act as firearms, but deal 1 less dice in damage to offset their advantages.

-4 EP represents the Engineering Points of a device, which is limited in total to your Proficiency Bonus

-5 Legendary and higher rarity items usually also require a quest to attune it to some magical source, such as the High Elven Sunwell, the Scourge's Frozen Throne, an elemental plane's core, or the Night Elves' World Tree.
+4 Legendary and higher rarity items usually also require a quest to attune it to some magical source, such as the High Elven Sunwell, the Scourge's Frozen Throne, an elemental plane's core, or the Night Elves' World Tree.
 In the case of devices, this might rely on massive joined efforts by organizations (such as the Tinker’s Union of the Kezan goblins or one of the many tinkers guilds) or the employment of schematics derived from Titan technology.
 This is subject to the DM's discretion.
 Artifacts also usually require a lengthy quest that might alter the setting as a whole, and are usually infused by creatures of great power.
 The cost of larger objects increases the cost by 50% per size category.

 Crafting Classes